joostkremers/writeroom-mode/README.md

 * add window margins to the current buffer so that the text is 80 characters wide.

 The last three effects are buffer-local.
-The other effects are global: fullscreen and transparency apply to the current frame, the tool and scroll bars apply to all frames.
+The other effects apply to the current frame.
 Because `writeroom-mode` is a minor mode, this isn't entirely on the up and up, since minor modes aren't supposed to have such global effects.
 But `writeroom-mode` is meant for distraction-free writing, so these effects do make sense.
 Besides, if you're in the mood for writing without distractions, you're not going to switch from the buffer holding your text anyway, are you now? ;-)

 All effects listed above can be switched off separately in the customization group `writeroom`.
-Fullscreen and transparency can be switched off by removing the relevant functions from `writeroom-global-functions`, the other effects have a corresponding toggle.
-The text width in a writeroom buffer can be changed from the default 80 with the option `writeroom-width`.
+Fullscreen, transparency, scroll-bar and tool-bar can be switched off by removing the relevant functions from `writeroom-global-functions`, the other effects have a corresponding toggle.
+The text width in a writeroom buffer can be changed from the default of 80 with the option `writeroom-width`.

-Note that if you normally run Emacs with scroll and/or tool bar disabled, you'll need to unset the options for disabling them in `writeroom-mode`, otherwise they'll be turned on when you exit `writeroom-mode`.

 It is possible to activate `writeroom-mode` in more than one buffer.
 The global effects are of course activated only once and they remain active